scottclowe/matlab-schemer/README.md

 its colous in hexadecimal format, or in terms of R, G, B values.
 You will need to convert the colours from this format into the format which MATLAB preference files use to specify colours instead.
-The `schemer` package comes with a utility function `develop/color2javaRGBint` to help make this easier.
+The Schemer package comes with a utility function `develop/color2javaRGBint` to help make this easier.
 See the `color2javaRGBint` documentation for more details.